Rhinoplasty (Nose Surgery)

 - This reshaping is often achieved by restructuring the cartilage in the nose

 - Recovery: Light activity in a day or two; splint must remain for 1 week

 Who is a Good Candidate in Houston?

 Again, there is no perfect nose.
-Candidates looking for rhinoplasty should understand this.
+Candidates in the Houston Area considering a rhinoplasty should understand this.
 Every nose is going to have imperfections, and there are limits to what rhinoplasty can achieve.
 That said, some candidates seek out rhinoplasty for less cosmetic reasons, for example, to correct a deviated septum.

 That said, rhinoplasty can be an exceptionally powerful procedure, capable of making transformations both subtle and bold.
 In the best cases, results will look quite natural, bringing balance and harmony to the face more broadly.
 Patients who are good candidates for a rhinoplasty procedure will:

 - Feel a high degree of discomfort with the size or shape of the nose

 - Have some feelings of self-consciousness due to the size or shape of the nose

 - Desire reshaping of the nose